 Skiing Gifts for Men

 Do you have a guy who likes to listen to podcasts or music?
-A great set of earbuds allows hime to do that, even when wearing a ski helmet.
-Here is a an interview with an avid skier who loves using Aftershokz under her ski helmet.
+A great set of earbuds allows him to do that, even when wearing a ski helmet.
+Here is a an interview with an avid skier who loves using Shokz Earbuds under her ski helmet.

-Aftershokz work differently than regular earbuds because they actually conduct the sound through your cheekbone instead of through your ear.
+Shokz work differently than regular earbuds because they actually conduct the sound through your cheekbone instead of through your ear.
 This allows you to hear everything going on around you–which is so important during outdoor pursuits.
 There are several models to choose from ranging from lightweight to Pro level.

 A few backcountry skier dads indicated they would love an avalanche safety pack for Christmas.
 Of course, this is a highly specialized item, that requires research and knowledge to buy.
 Outdoor Gear Lab has a great review of this pack and a look at the newest packs on the market.